 Our FAQs offer answers to some most common questions on the coronavirus.

 Oikocredit is continuing its business activities.
 We continue delivering on our mission to support our partners, and the low-income people they serve, at a time when their need for support is even greater.
-In our 2020 Annual Report we share more details about how we managed the risks arising from the pandemic and what its effect was on our financial results.
-We continue to assess the potential impact on the value of our development financing portfolio going forward and keep our members and investors informed about the value of their investment in our news and quarterly updates.
+In our 2020 Annual Report we shared details about how we have managed the risks arising from the pandemic and what its effect was on our 2020 financial results.
+So far in 2021 we have made encouraging progress in building back our loans and investments portfolio and supporting new partners.
+Read more here >

 - the status of our investments in and loans to our partners in Africa, Asia and Latin America;